Dare to make a New Year's resolution this year!

 Remove your inherited burdens

 We often overestimate our ability to deal with difficult situations.
 Our brain reacts strongly to immediate rewards, therefore it can be difficult to resist temptations.
 So, be sure to break your old habits and put your effort into creating new ones.
 It is a good idea to brace yourself for the change ahead of you.
 If your goal is to eat vegetarian, fill the refrigerator with vegetables.
 If you plan to work out twice a week, junk your old, uncomfortable training shoes and make sure to treat yourself with new ones.
 By simply removing what reminds you of your old behavior you reduce the risk of falling back into old patterns.

 Take one step at a time

 Just do it!
 Instead of waiting for the right conditions, be sure to create them.
 Don't think too far ahead!
-Take one day at a time, put one foot in front of the other and start.
-Today is as good to start as tomorrow.
+Take one day at a time, put one foot in front of the other, and start.
+Today is as good as to start tomorrow.

 Set your goals the right day, do everything you can to reach them, and believe in yourself - then you can for sure keep your New Year’s resolutions this year!